RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-29-pitfall-in-short-circuit-evaluation.md

 ```

 ### When is it useful?
-This strategy comes in handy when you're defining your constructor and assigning default values for the data members of the class.
+This strategy comes in handy when you're defining the constructor of your class and assigning default values for the data members of the class.

 ```
 function Counter(initialCount) {